 The cluster compute nodes cn[1-207] are organized within 13 chassis.

 There are four types of compute nodes:

-- 23 compute nodes with GPU accelerator - equipped with NVIDIA Tesla Kepler K20
+- 23 compute nodes with a GPU accelerator - an NVIDIA Tesla Kepler K20m

-- 4 compute nodes with MIC accelerator - equipped with Intel Xeon Phi 5110P
+- 4 compute nodes with a MIC accelerator - an Intel Xeon Phi 5110P

-- 2 fat nodes - equipped with 512 GB RAM and two 100 GB SSD drives
+- 2 fat nodes - equipped with 512 GB of RAM and two 100 GB SSD drives

 GPU and accelerated nodes are available upon request, see the Resources Allocation Policy.

-All these nodes are interconnected by fast InfiniBand network and Ethernet network.
+All of these nodes are interconnected through fast InfiniBand and Ethernet networks.
 More about the Network.
-Every chassis provides InfiniBand switch, marked isw, connecting all nodes in the chassis, as well as connecting the chassis to the upper level switches.
+Every chassis provides an InfiniBand switch, marked isw, connecting all nodes in the chassis, as well as connecting the chassis to the upper level switches.

-All nodes share 360 TB /home disk storage to store user files.
-The 146 TB shared /scratch storage is available for the scratch data.
-These file systems are provided by Lustre parallel file system.
+All of the nodes share a 360 TB /home disk for storage of user files.
+The 146 TB shared /scratch storage is available for scratch data.
+These file systems are provided by the Lustre parallel file system.
 There is also local disk storage available on all compute nodes in /lscratch.
 More about Storage.

-The user access to the Anselm cluster is provided by two login nodes login1, login2, and data mover node dm1.
-More about accessing cluster.
+User access to the Anselm cluster is provided by two login nodes login1, login2, and data mover node dm1.
+More about accessing the cluster.